-German Shepherd Growth & Weight Chart (Updated in 2024)
+German Shepherd Growth & Weight Chart (Updated in 2025)

 The German Shepherd Dog breed (GSD), like most, is sexually dimorphic, meaning the male and female differ in both height and weight as they develop and grow.
 They are a beloved breed for many different reasons, one of which is their distinct look, size, and shape.

 Growth and development of the GSD from a pup can be a roller coaster of a ride if you aren’t sure what their size and height milestones are.
-So, if you’re looking for the definitive guide on how tall they should be when they take up half your bed.
+So, if you’re looking for a definitive guide on how tall they should be when they take up half your bed.
 Or what they should weigh when they step on your toe, you’ve found it.

 We’ll give you the details on everything from teething to behavior, vaccines, food intake, grooming, growth stages, and more.

-divider 9Facts about the German Shepherd
+Facts About the German Shepherd

 The German Shepherd standard is part of Captain Max Von Stephanitz’s legacy.
 He developed them as the perfect working dog for both herding and guarding duties.

-They were introduced to the US by the troops returning from World War One.
-Where they were more commonly used as guard dogs, police dogs, and search and rescue dogs.
+They were introduced to the US by the troops returning from World War One, where they were more commonly used as guard dogs, police dogs, and search-and-rescue dogs.

 German Shepherd Puppy Weight and Growth Chart